guyandtheworld/Snapdiet/README.md

 <br>

--  [ ] Set up the initial user inputs to get user details (Weight, Height, Activity) and the default calorie goal should be the calculated value from that parameters.
+-  [] Set up the initial user inputs to get user details (Weight, Height, Activity) and the default calorie goal should be the calculated value from that parameters.
+(Claimed by Aswin G)
 <br>